Tel Dor

 The documented history of the site begins in the Late Bronze Age (though the town itself was founded in the Middle Bronze Age, c.
 2000 BCE), and ends in the Crusader period.
 The city was successively ruled by Canaanites, Sea Peoples, Phoenicians, Assyrians, Persians, Greeks, Jews, Romans and Byzantines.
 The port dominated the fortunes of the town throughout its 3,000 year history.
 Its primary role in all these diverse cultures was that of a commercial entrepôt and a gateway between East and West.
 The remains of the pre-1948 Palestinian Arab village of Tantura lie a few hundred meters south of the archaeological site.
-A kibbutz and the resort of Nahsholim were built on the site of the village.
+A kibbutz and the resort of Nahsholim were built on the site of the village after the Tantura massacre.

 Etymology

 Dor (Hebrew: דוֹר or דאר, meaning "generation", "habitation"), was known as Dora (τὰ Δῶρα) to the Greeks and Romans, and as Dir in the Late Egyptian Story of Wenamun.

 The city was known as Dor even before the Greeks arrived or had contact with the peoples in Israel.
 When the Greeks came to the city and learned its name to be Dor, they called it Dora, possibly after a Dorus said to be a son of Poseidon.